UKHomeOffice/vaultctl/README.md

 ### **Vaultctl**

 ---
-Vaultctl is a command line utilty for provisioning a Hashicorp [vault](https://www.vaultproject.io) from configuration files.
+Vaultctl is a command line utilty for provisioning a Hashicorp's [Vault](https://www.vaultproject.io) from configuration files.
 Essentially it was written so we could source control our users, policies, backends and secrets, synchronize the vault against them and rebuild on-demand if required.

 ##### **Build**
 ---